spencer-shadley/completed-class/resources/heroku-guide.md

 1. Log in to Heroku.

    - If you are a windows user open the cmd.exe (NOT Git Bash) and type `heroku login`.
 Keep this command prompt open in the background.
-Then, open Git Bash and navigate to the folder with your code.
+Then, open Git Bash and navigate to the directory with your code.

    - If you are a mac open terminal and type the command `heroku login`.
 Enter your Heroku credentials and proceed with all the below steps in terminal.
-Navigate to the folder with your code.
+Navigate to the directory with your code.

 2. Run the command: `git remote –v` .